awsdocs/amazon-lumberyard-user-guide/doc_source/working-with-viewport-interaction-model.md

 The Viewport Interaction Model provides the following benefits:
 + Improves the ability to select your preferred entity, especially for nested hierarchies or levels that have many entities\.
 + Prevents you from accidentally deselecting an entity\.
 The entity that you select is locked for editing\.
 + Adds keyboard and mouse actions that you can apply to your selected entities\.
-For example, you can freely switch from local to parent space to make changes to your selected entities\.
+For example, you can freely switch between local, parent, and world space to make changes to your selected entities\.
 + Establishes an editing pattern that matches the Component Mode feature\.
 For more information, see [Editing Components in the Viewport](edit-mode-for-components.md)\.

 See the following concepts for the Viewport Interaction Model: